ntnhut/newindenmark/source/index.rst

    Email me at nhut@nhutnguyen.com — I'd love to hear what would help you most.

-Good luck with your studies and the upcoming test!
+Good luck with your learning and the upcoming test!

 — `Nhut <https://www.linkedin.com/in/ntnhut/>`__

 .. admonition:: The upcoming test is on 26 November 2025
    :class: attention

-   **Let's practice now!**
+   **Let's practice now!** 👇

 .. toctree::
    :maxdepth: 2